esden/1bitsy-bmpm-exercises/class-1/README.md

 You can interrupt and inspect the program by pressing `<ctrl>-c` on your keyboard.

-Here are a few very basic executuion control commands:
+Here are a few very basic execution control commands:
 * `run` will start or restart the program
 * `start` will set a temporary breakpoint at the beginning of the `main` function, then run the program and stop at the beginning of the `main`